 Primary materials: Cloth, glue, metal mesh, acrylic paint, metallic wax, rhinestones.

-It is the thinnest and lightest cloth-mache mask I have made.
+It’s the thinnest and lightest cloth mask I have made.
 Most of it is only one layer of cloth thick.
-After getting the initial shape I wanted, I removed all the metal mesh, both to save a little weight and avoid the issue of either having my face scratched up by mesh, or having to double the weight by covering the inside with cloth.
+After getting the initial shape I wanted, I removed all the metal mesh, both to save a little weight and to avoid the issue of either having my face scratched up by mesh, or having to double the weight by covering the inside with cloth.

 So how did it hold up?

 It exceeded my expectations.
 I never had an issue with it slipping around, and nothing fell off or broke.
-I designed it for potentially only one use but it could easily be used again.
+I designed it for potentially only one use but it could easily have been used again.

 2023 update: A couple of weeks after I made this, I put it in a box without proper padding.
 This caused the mask to slowly collapse.
 I still have it, but now it mainly serves as a lesson on the importance of correctly supporting masks that are in storage.